Vickers Wellington Mk.IC Z1078 (JN-L), 150 Squadron, RAF Snaith

 |Air Gunner||Sgt||Charles Frederick Glover||535512||Injured|

-The aircraft was returning from a bombing mission to Hamburg when the aircraft became lost following the failure of its navigation aids.
-As a result the aircraft flew too far north over the north sea and was flying south east when it struck a glancing blow on the lower slopes of The Cheviot at an altitude of 1,500ft which was obscured by a blanket of low snow clouds.
+On 15th January 1942 Wellington Z1078 left RAF Snaith in Yorkshire, it was one of fourteen aircraft assigned to attack Hamburg in Germany.
+Flak was moderately accurate over the target but not intense and the bombs were released at heights between 10,000 and 15,000 feet, detonations being seen in the target area, which had been illuminated by flares dropped by the lead aircraft.
+On the return Z1078 became lost following the failure of its navigation aids and as a result the aircraft flew too far north over the North Sea.
+The flying south east when it struck a glancing blow on the lower slopes of The Cheviot at an altitude of 1,500ft which was obscured by a blanket of low snow clouds.
 The aircraft immediately caught fire and Sgt Irving was killed on impact.

 The crash was heard by John Dagg of Dunsdale Farm who made his way up the hill, guided to the scene by the smell of burning and exploding ammunition.
 He found three of the crew unconscious close to the burning wreckage, these were P/O Macdonald, Sgt Hunt and Sgt Maple.
 A further search of the area found Sgt’s Glover and Allworth, who were discovered sheltering from the burning wreck behind a rock.